-You can get a UTI from either short- or long-term catheter use.
+You can get a UTI from using either a short-term or a long-term catheter.
 However, the longer a catheter is used, the greater the risk of infection.
 This is why it's important that catheters are inserted correctly, maintained properly, and only used for as long as necessary.

 Catheters can also sometimes lead to other problems, such as bladder spasms (similar to stomach cramps), leakages, blockages, and damage to the urethra.

 Read more about the risks of urinary catheterisation.